Nshutitricia/uber-fares-analysis-INSY8413/README.md

 - Custom measures for calculating average fare by time segments and geographic zones.

 ![DAX Formulas Screenshot](./screenshots/10.DAX.png)
-*Figure X: Sample DAX formulas used in the dashboard.*
+*Figure 5: Sample DAX formulas used in the dashboard.*